rvl-lab-utoronto/HyperCRL/readme.md

 ```

 ### Python Virtualenv

 ```
 virtualenv -p /usr/bin/python3.6 venv source venv/bin/activate
-pip install -r requirements.txt cd robosuite && pip install -e . --no-use-pep517
+python -m pip install -I -r requirements.txt cd robosuite && pip install -e . --no-use-pep517 cd ..
-cd ..
 ```

 In addition, this repository also requires the MuJoCo physics engine to be installed.
-Please refer to the [mujoco-py](https://github.com/openai/mujoco-py) for instructions on how to obtain license and other system dependencies.
+Please refer to
+the [mujoco-py](https://github.com/openai/mujoco-py) for instructions on how to obtain license and other system
+dependencies.

 ## Run